Critique of World Model: The PAN World Model

 Following a mixed representation and multi-scale reasoning principle, PAN processes multimodal sensory inputs $o$ using its \underline{Sensory Encoder ($h$)}, which maps inputs via both discrete and continuous pathways to capture complementary aspects of the world.
 On one hand (Figure~\ref{fig:pan-arch}), a tokenizer hierarchically maps raw signals into discrete tokens grounded in PAN's vocabulary, which spans multiple levels of abstraction.
 These tokens may consist of abstract tokens learned via a VQ-VAE-style approach~\cite{van2017neural} as well as concrete words drawn from natural language.
 The representation may include a flexible number of such tokens to compactly reflect deep layers of world information: \textit{Where am I?
 Who is with me?
 What tools do I have?
-What is my emotional state?} As discussed in \S\ref{subsec:critique-representation}, this form of representation can be sufficient to capture relevant information, even for continuous data like video.
+What is my emotional state?} This token-based component of the world state is \textit{stateful} by construction: grounded in a persistent vocabulary, each token is identifiable and re-addressable, allowing the estimated state to be held in memory, queried, and updated across the long horizons of the expedition rather than recomputed transiently from each new sensory frame.
+As discussed in \S\ref{subsec:critique-representation}, this form of representation can be sufficient to capture relevant information, even for continuous data like video.
 On the other hand (Figure~\ref{fig:critique-arch}, right), PAN may also encode low-level details into continuous latent embeddings to capture the full nuanced perceptual experience where necessary.
 Together, these tokens and embeddings form a layered estimate of the world state $\hat{s} = \{\hat{s}_{i}\}_{i=1}^{N}$ over which PAN performs simulation and purposeful reasoning.

 Given a proposed action $a$ (e.g., ``buckle the carabiner to my harness''), PAN predicts the next world state $\hat{s}'$ (e.g., a conceptual state like ``I am safely anchored'', or a physical state like ``that rope is tightening'') using a \underline{World Model Backbone ($f$)} built on an enhanced LLM and a diffusion-based next-latent-embedding predictor (Figure~\ref{fig:pan-arch}).
 This design is a concrete instantiation of the GLP architecture introduced earlier in \S\ref{subsec:critique-architecture} (Figure~\ref{fig:critique-arch}, right).
 The LLM-based backbone reasons over both natural language tokens and a learned conceptual vocabulary -- some explicit (e.g., a particular shape of icepicks), others implicit or emergent (e.g., feelings that arise when sharing hard-earned knowledge).
 This supports broad generalization across domains~\cite{simura2025}.
 During both training and inference, the model can also dynamically extend its vocabulary by introducing new tokens or merging existing ones to maximize the prediction quality.